SalesforceAIResearch/gift-eval/README.md

 }
 ```

-This GitHub repository is intended for research purposes only.
+This repository is intended for research purposes only.